 - Improve public speaking and communication skills with workshops.

-- Increase their understanding of different career paths in science.
+- Increase your understanding of different career paths in science.

-- Learn what it means to be a scientist and get paid for their work.
+- Learn what it means to be a scientist and get paid for your work.

 PUMAS Over the Years